 Picture by Authority Dental under CC 2.0 license

-While thinking about the overall price of dental bridge, you should take into consideration associated procedures.
+While thinking about the overall dental bridge price, you should take into consideration associated procedures.

 Note, that not everyone needs a traditional bridge.
 In each case, a dentist makes an individual decision to determine the best treatment for each patient, based on bridge functions and position, among other factors.